- provides phonics training at schools, targeted according to individual circumstances

 How did Elizabeth become an expert in the teaching of reading and writing?

-For over thirty years Elizabeth taught students of all ages from nursery to adult.
+For over thirty years Elizabeth taught all age groups from nursery to adult.
+She

-She was trained to use a mixture of methods for the initial teaching of reading.
+was trained to use a mixture of methods for the initial teaching of reading.
+But

 she was inspired by the children’s progress and the logic of the method.
 Nothing